italia/Satosa-Saml2Spid/docs/satosa-nginx_compose_service.md

 *All `from path` are relative to Docker-compose directory*

 ### Virtual Hosts
 Default NGINX conf import the additional configurations from `/etc/nginx/conf.d/*.conf`.
 The Path `Docker-compose/nginx/conf.d` is mounted in `/etc/nginx/conf.d` of NGINX container.
-Each `*.conf` file present in theese directory is included in the NGINX congifuration.
+Each `*.conf` file present in these directory is included in the NGINX configuration.

 In `Docker-compose/nginx/conf.d` is preconfigured the file `default.conf` with [Satosa Virtual Host][#satosa-vitual-host].
 You can add more `.conf` file and more virtual host, buth generally is not clever.